johanwestling/paf-frontend-exercise/README.md

 ## Codesandbox

-The web-based setup that can be used if you're using a shared computer or don't want to spend time installing the localhost setup on your machine.
+This is the web based setup that only requires a modern browser to get you started.

 1. [Open a new Codesandbox](https://codesandbox.io/s/github/johanwestling/paf-frontend-exercise/tree/master/?fontsize=14&hidenavigation=1&theme=dark).
 1. When done, send us your Codesandbox-link.